Death to the Foreigner!

-By now, things had returned to normal, despite the crippling conditions imposed by the West.
+By now things had returned to normal, despite the crippling conditions imposed by the West.
 The Empress Dowager returned, duly chastened, and was soon taking tea with Westerners as if nothing had happened.
 She died in 1908, having given instructions for Guang Xu to be poisoned.
-She outlived him by one day, not realising that the Manchu dynasty itself had only three years to live.
+She outlived him by one day, not realizing that the Manchu dynasty itself had only three years to live.

 - 30,000 Chinese Roman Catholics